fampoku/fampoku/README.md

 - 👋 Hi, I’m Francis
 - 👀 I’m interested in data engineering
 - 🌱 I’m a testing analyst and currently learning to be a data engineer
-- 💞️ I’m looking to collaborate on data engineering projets
+- 💞️ I’m looking to collaborate on data engineering projects
 - 📫 How to reach me ...@opokuamponsah27@gmail.com

 <!---